Making big data real for businesses (part – II): Leveraging social media data to identify key consumer insights

 The final road block is the inherent operational model of most present day businesses where the data gathering process and the actual analysis occur far away from the organization’s business decision making process.
 To draw maximum benefits and keep pace with changing times where real time situations require real time decisions, organizational barriers will need to be re-thought keeping business decision makers involved in the actual data analysis and insight generation process.

 How effective is your organization’s social media analytics roadmap?
 How has it enhanced your business decision making process?
+Are you leveraging analytics consulting to get ahead of the competition?
 Do share your thoughts.

 Subscribe to our blogs